Diet and home remedies for Glossitis – this food diet will help eliminate symptoms and improve your health.

 This happens due to a deficiency of folic acid or vitamin B12 in the body.
-It is also known as bald tongue, smooth tongue, or Atrophic Glossitis.
-This cause a change in taste sensation as well as pain, tenderness, and burning sensation in the tongue.
+It is also known as a bald tongue, smooth tongue, or Atrophic Glossitis.
+This cause a change in taste sensation as well as pain, tenderness, and burning sensation on the tongue.

 - Median Glossitis

 This condition is characterized by rhomboid elevations over the front, medium or posterior region of the tongue.
 It is also known as Median Rhomboid Glossitis.
 Its treatment involves the use of antifungal agents.